electronicvisions/hbp-sp9-guidebook/pm/spikey/setup_software.rst

 ====================

 Use the following instructions to login, load the pre-built software package and run experiments on the UHEI cluster.
-For the usage of a Spikey system outside the UHEI cluster or for developers, see the build process of the :ref:`label-spikeysoftware`.
+For using the Spikey system outside the UHEI cluster and for developers, please manually install the required software (see :ref:`label-spikeysoftware`).

 .. _label-clusterlogin: